Psychloor/InputSystem/README.md

 It won't trigger click if you hold a key/axis and won't trigger hold if clicked, so it can feel slightly delayed. this behaviour is purposely made to mimic game behaviour that can't be combined

+You have to give it an specific id to associate with incase it loads/unloads itself which can either be static or runtime generated per instance using Guid.Newguid and using it per action or overall actions in the same class/mod